slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On feedback and mentorship

 <!--
-- don't take criticism from people that you would never go for advice.
 > *"A critic is a legless man who teaches running."
--- Channing Pollock
+-- Channing Pollock*
-- what do i do that is most annoying to u? say thank you and don't discuss it. don't act on it. just put it in your mind.
-- take feedbak from nature and markets, not from people. -- Naval Ravikant*
-- a good scare is a great error-correcting mechanism. -- Naval Ravikant*
-- remove grading to see who is really interested in the topic. -- Naval Ravikant*
-- if something is to early to criticize it's also too early to evangelize. -- kelsey hightower
 > *"Tact is the ability to tell someone to go to hell in such a way that they look forward to the trip."
 -- Winston Churchill*
+> *"Take feedback from nature and markets, not from people."
+-- Naval Ravikant*
+> *"A good scare is a great error-correcting mechanism."
+-- Naval Ravikant*
+> *"Remove grading to see who is really interested in the topic."
+-- Naval Ravikant*
+> *"If something is too early to criticize, it's also too early to evangelize."
+-- Kelsey Hightower*

+- don't take criticism from people that you would never go for advice.
+- what do i do that is most annoying to u? say thank you and don't discuss it. don't act on it. just put it in your mind.
 -->

 > *"You don't need mentors, you need action."